spwilson2/fdt-rs/README.md

         DevTree::new(buf).unwrap()
     };

-    // Find the first "ns16550a" compatible node within the device tree.
+    // Iterate through all "ns16550a" compatible nodes within the device tree.
-    // If found, print the name of that node (including unit address). if let Some(node) = devtree.find_first_compatible_node("ns16550a") {
+    // If found, print the name of each node (including unit address). for node in devtree.compatible_nodes("ns16550a") {
         println!("{}", node.name().unwrap());
     }
 }